 Abbeycroft Leisure's principal activity is to provide leisure facilities to the local community.
-The Trust's registered address is Haverhill Leisure Centre, Lordscroft Lane, Haverhill, Suffolk, CB9 0ER.
+Its registered address is Haverhill Leisure Centre, Lordscroft Lane, Haverhill, Suffolk, CB9 0ER.

 Copies of Abbeycroft Leisure's audited accounts can be obtained from The Chief Executive at the above address.